ainsleydev/website/content/work/decspets/index.md

 Their existing website was created using Flatsome, an off the shelf WordPress theme that was very limited in terms of UI & UX and lacked design language or consistent branding.
 The brief was to modernise the website whilst still maintaining a fun and family friendly design, so as to be convenient for those who wish to buy pet products with ease.
 A large number of WordPress plugins were being used on the original site, which was detrimental to PSI.
-The main goal was to consolidate these plugins to make an all-in-one solution for their marketing needs.
+A key goal was to consolidate these plugins to make an all-in-one solution for their marketing needs.

 The existing checkout process for Dec's Pets was fairly streamline, using Stripe, PayPal and one-click checkout.
 Our aim was to ensure that this functionality was still there, but with a more stylised approach, making it easy for the